$0 South Korea School Meeting Prep Checklist

 How to Navigate Korean Special Education With Zero Korean Language Skills

 If you've just arrived in South Korea with a neurodivergent child and you don't speak Korean, here's the direct answer: you can navigate the special education system successfully without Korean fluency, but you need three things — the right terminology in Hangeul, culturally calibrated advocacy scripts, and a clear map of which institutions handle what.
-The Korean Special Education Act (장애인 등에 대한 특수교육법) mandates free special education for ages 3 to 20 regardless of your nationality or language.
-The system doesn't require you to speak Korean.
-It requires you to know how the system works and which words to use at the right moments.
+The Korean Special Education Act (장애인 등에 대한 특수교육법) provides free public special education for ages 3 to 20, and public schools cannot refuse admission based on disability.
+Welfare and registration pathways have separate eligibility rules.

 The language barrier is real but solvable.
 The cultural barrier is what actually determines outcomes.